slugbyte/mold/README.md

 Mold leafs are file tempaltes.
 Leafs can be used to store things like licenses, markdown-templates, .gitignores, and anything you find your self adding to projects regularly.
 Mold leafs can be expored from the mold-root into the current working directory. all of the mold leafs are store in $MOLD\_ROOT/leaf.

-## Warning Unstable
-Mold is under active development and not ready for production use.

-### Install
-First you need to install the mold CLI and then use the mold cli to create a mold-root.
-A mold-root is a git repository that mold uses for storing all of your system configuration, shell scripts, and templates.
-By default the installers will install your mold-root to **~/.mold**. mold uses the environment vairable
-$MOLD\_ROOT to determine where your mold-root has been installed.

 ## Features
 * A consistant CRUD interface for content management
 * A small but effective interface for managing the mold-root's git repository